kuronneko/sd_container_256/README.md

 ### High level

 -   Uploads happen via the Filament resource (`app/Filament/Resources/AlbumResource.php`).
 -   Plaintext bytes are read in memory, metadata (if any) is extracted and stored temporarily in session, a thumbnail is generated, and both image and thumbnail are encrypted in-memory with Laravel `Crypt::encryptString()` before being uploaded to the configured filesystem (S3 or local).
 -   Albums store image paths in the database (e.g. `albums/{albumId}/{filename}`) and use Eloquent mutators/accessors to keep album fields encrypted/decrypted when persisted or read.
 -   After the DB record is created, `ImageService::ensureImagesProcessed()` moves files from the base `albums/` folder into album-specific subfolders (`albums/{id}/...`) and updates the DB paths.
 -   When a browser requests an image, the controller (`app/Http/Controllers/ImageController.php`) fetches the encrypted object from the storage disk, decrypts in-memory with `Crypt::decryptString()`, and streams the plaintext bytes to the response without saving them to disk or container storage.

 ### Key components and responsibilities

 -   `AlbumResource::saveUploadedFileUsing()`

     -   Reads plaintext into memory from the Livewire temporary upload.
     -   Calls `MetaDataService::extractMetadataFromContent()` (PNG tEXt chunk parsing / ComfyUI prompt extraction).
     -   Stores extracted metadata in session under `image_metadata_{filename}`.
     -   Generates a 200×200 JPEG thumbnail using Intervention Image when `config('image_encrypt.encrypt_thumbnails')` is enabled.
     -   Encrypts thumbnail and image with `Crypt::encryptString()` and uploads directly to the storage disk (S3/local) — plaintext never leaves memory.

 -   `MetaDataService`

     -   `extractMetadataFromContent($bytes)` parses PNG chunks for prompt/workflow metadata and returns a structured array (or null for JPEGs).
     -   `extractAndSaveMetadata($album)` is called after create: it reads the session metadata for the first image and applies these fields to the `Album` model (stored in DB), then clears the session key.

+-   `Multi-image metadata support`

+    -   The metadata pipeline supports extracting metadata from multiple uploaded images in a single album.
+During upload `MetaDataService::extractMetadataFromContent()` stores per-file session keys (e.g. `image_metadata_{filename}`) and `MetaDataService::extractAndSaveMetadata($album)` can aggregate or apply metadata from all images in the album (for example: merging tags, picking a dominant prompt, or storing per-image metadata entries in an album JSON column).
+This enables richer album-level metadata derived from several image files rather than assuming a single-source image.

 -   `ImageService::ensureImagesProcessed($album)`

     -   Moves files uploaded to the base `albums/` and `albums/thumbnails/` folders into `albums/{albumId}/` and `albums/{albumId}/thumbnails/` respectively using the storage disk `move()` calls.
     -   Updates the album model images paths and persists the model.

 -   `ImageController::showImage()` and `showThumbnail()`

     -   Validate album and filename, build the storage path, `Storage::disk(...)->get($path)` the encrypted blob, `Crypt::decryptString()` in-memory, and return a streamed response with the correct MIME type.
     -   On decryption failure (tampered data or wrong key), return 403.

+-   `SearchCacheService`

+    -   Provides lightweight search indexing and caching for album and image metadata to accelerate search queries and filter results.
+The service is responsible for building and maintaining a searchable cache of album fields (prompts, tags, loras, dates, etc.) and is updated by observers or after-image-processing hooks.
+This reduces DB load for common listing and search operations and can be adapted to backends like Redis, an in-memory map, or a full-text index depending on deployment needs.

 ### Album fields in database (mutators & accessors)

 The album model stores generation fields (prompt, negative, seed, steps, sampler, cfg, loras, etc.) on the database record.
 Implementation notes:

 -   Use Eloquent mutators/accessors (or model $casts) to encrypt sensitive fields at rest in the DB (if desired) and to present friendly types when reading.
 -   Example design (conceptual):
     -   Mutator: setPositiveAttribute($value) { $this->attributes['positive'] = encryptor($value); }
     -   Accessor: getPositiveAttribute($value) { return decryptor($value); }
     -   Prefer Laravel's built-in encrypted casts or a shared trait for consistency across fields.

 Note: the codebase already contains fields and migrations for many of these columns — check `app/Models/Album.php` and `database/migrations/*create_albums_table.php` for column names.

 ### Session-based metadata lifecycle

 -   `image_metadata_{filename}` session keys are written during upload and read once after album creation.
 The metadata lifetime is very short (in-memory session until `afterCreate()` runs) and is explicitly cleared after consumption.

 ### Config & environment

 -   Ensure `APP_KEY` is set (used by Laravel `Crypt`).
 -   `FILESYSTEM_DRIVER` controls storage (e.g., `s3` or `local`).
 -   If using S3-compatible storage, configure `AWS_*` and optional `AWS_UPLOAD_FOLDER`.
 The upload logic prepends `AWS_UPLOAD_FOLDER` when building paths.
 -   `config/image.php` exposes `encrypt_thumbnails` and other image settings.
 Check and update as needed.

 ### Security considerations

 -   Plaintext image bytes are never stored on disk or uploaded to object storage unencrypted.
 -   Encryption is performed immediately in memory; uploaded objects are encrypted blobs which cannot be read without application `APP_KEY`.
 -   Streaming preview decrypts in-memory then streams to the response; the container filesystem is not used for decrypted content.

 ### Routes / Preview URLs

 -   Filament and the album UI will build preview URLs like:

     -   `/albums/image/{albumId}/{filename}`
     -   `/albums/thumbnail/{albumId}/{filename}`

 -   These routes are handled by `ImageController` which performs in-memory decryption and streaming.

 ### Developer tips and next steps

 -   If you need to process many images in background, consider queuing `ensureImagesProcessed()` and metadata application to avoid long web requests.
 -   To add additional metadata extraction (other file formats), extend `MetaDataService::extractMetadataFromContent()`.
 -   Review `WORKFLOW.md` in the repository for the full diagram, timings, and the end-to-end flow.

 ### Where to look in the codebase

 -   `app/Filament/Resources/AlbumResource.php` — upload hooks and save handlers
 -   `app/Services/ImageService.php` — move/organize files and thumbnail handling
-- `app/Services/MetaDataService.php` — image metadata extraction & application
+-   `app/Services/MetaDataService.php` — image metadata extraction & application (also supports multi-image metadata aggregation and per-file session keys)
 -   `app/Http/Controllers/ImageController.php` — streaming preview endpoints
 -   `app/Models/Album.php` — mutators/accessors and album fields
+-   `app/Services/SearchCacheService.php` — search indexing and cache for album/image metadata (keeps search fast and reduces DB load)

 ## Contributing